matplotlib/matplotlib/doc/users/recipes.rst

    # toolbar
    import matplotlib.dates as mdates ax.fmt_xdata = mdates.DateFormatter('%Y-%m-%d')
+   plt.title('autfmt_xdate fixes the labels')

+Now when you hover your mouse over the plotted data, you'll see date format strings like 2004-12-01.

 Fill Between and Alpha
 ======================

-The :method:`~matplotlib.axes.Axes.fill_between` function generates a shaded region between a min and max boundary that is useful for illustrating ranges.
+The :meth:`~matplotlib.axes.Axes.fill_between` function generates a shaded region between a min and max boundary that is useful for illustrating ranges.
 It has a very handy ``where`` argument to combine filling with logical ranges, eg to just fill in a curve over some threshold value.

 At it's most basic level, ``fill_between`` can be use to enhance a graphs visual appearance.
 Let's compare two graphs of a financial